 The IRS can submit a substitute return for you if you don't file a tax return, which might not include credits and deductions that could offset the taxes you owe.
-It will send you a bill demanding that you pay in full, and interest and late penalties will begin to accrue, if you file a return but don’t pay the full amount you owe.
+It will send you a bill demanding that you pay in full, and interest and late penalties will begin to accrue if you file a return but don’t pay the full amount you owe.

 Do I Have to Pay Back Taxes?

-But you're required by law to pay them if you do owe back taxes.
+You're required by law to pay them if you do owe back taxes.
 The IRS has 10 years from the time your taxes were due to collect them.

 Some companies claim that they can settle your tax debts for you, but very few taxpayers will actually qualify for the programs these companies advertise.
 Working with the IRS when you can’t pay your taxes is typically a better option.
-In fact, the Federal Trade Commission warns that tax settlement companies often leave people with even more debt.
+In fact, the Federal Trade Commission (FTC) warns that settlement companies often leave people with even more debt.

 If you’re owed a tax refund or a tax credit, you must file a return within three years of the return due date to claim it.